-The next two years where much better than Jesús could have imagined them to be as he journeyed that cold, dark night to his aunt and uncle’s house with nothing but the clothes he slept in.
+The next two years were much better than Jesús could have imagined them to be as he journeyed that cold, dark night to his aunt and uncle’s house with nothing but the clothes he slept in.
 Zahariah and Isabel were wonderfully loving people.
 They were devout Catholics which meant Jesús spent a lot of his time reading scripture.

 He was a good student.
 He actually liked it.
-Focusing on the words – memorizing them – and the “Good News” helped take his mind off of missing his parents, and off of the fact that after two years, he’d not heard one word from his mother.
+Focusing on the words – memorizing them – and the “Good News” helped take his mind off missing his parents, and off the fact that after two years, he’d not heard one word from his mother.